-Structure Comments 1 A working hypothesis of unit stocks is required.
+Structure Comments ו Unit stocks A working hypothesis of unit stocks is required.
 This will determine how data that the model is fitted to are divided up or combined.
-It may be possible to get some insight into appropriate stock definitions from fitting the model.
+It may be possible to get some insight into appropriate stock definitions from fitting the model. / i